seyilbaatyrbek/exam-solution/README.md

 - All of your classes should be in the `com.gfa.exam` package
 - You may use more packages to separate the exercises within the `com.gfa.exam` package
-- At the end of the exam (when the mentor announces) push your solution to **GitHub**
-- _and_ at the end of the exam upload your solution to **Gradescope** too
+- At the end of the exam upload your solution to **Gradescope** too

 ### TypeScript

 - Make sure to export all of your classes and functions.
-- At the end of the exam (when the mentor announces) push your solution to **GitHub**
-- _and_ upload your solution to **Gradescope** too
+- At the end of the exam upload your solution to **Gradescope** too

 ### C#

 - Method names should start with capital letter

 ## GradeScope notes for Java and TypeScript

-- At the end of the exam push your solution to **Gradescope** too
+- One hour before the end of the exam you can push your solution to **Gradescope** too
 - You may upload to Gradescope multiple times in the allocated time
-- You may upload your solution to Gradescope as a **zip** file or by linking the exam repository to the assignment
+- You may upload your solution to Gradescope as a **zip** file

 ## Exercises

 ### Multiply items in a matrix

-Write a function / method called `multiplyMatrix` that takes a matrix of integers (any matrix is allowed, including not square and jagged matrices) as a parameter and returns with the new matrix.
+Write a function / method called `multiplyMatrix` that takes a 2D array of integers (any 2D array is allowed, including not square and jagged 2D arrays) as a parameter and returns with the new 2D array.

 The function should:

 - multiply each odd (1,3,5,7,9,...) number by 2 in each odd indexed row
-- multiply each even (2,4,6,8,10,...) number by 2 in each even indexed row
+- multiply each even (0,2,4,6,8,10,...) number by 2 in each even indexed row
 - use the same indexing which we use in most programming language (starting with 0) and remember that 0 is also an even number.
-  See the example for better understanding and ask questions if it is still unclear.

-Write at least 2 different unit tests, one that tests normal operation and one that tests unexpected input.
+Write at least 2 different unit tests, one that tests normal operation and one edge case.

 #### Example 1